The person who says it cannot be done should

 websites, with blank pages under each subject tab ready to write in

 the outlines and ideas as they occur.
-See

 The pad should be at right

 angles to your forearm, not the edge of the table or your body.
+If

-be facing 10 or 11 o' clock for right handers.
 The side of your hand

 or part of the little finger may touch the pad very lightly, if at